michaelbZA/my-website/content/about/_index.md

 ShowToc: false
 ---

 Hello there.
 I'm a South African chartered accountant who, about six years ago, decided that grey English skies were preferable to African sunshine.
-My wife somehow agreed with this decision, and we've since added two small humans to our family.
+My wife agreed with this questionable decision, and we've since added two small humans to our family.

-By day, I'm a finance manager, wrestling spreadsheets and making sure numbers behave themselves.
-By night (and weekends, and lunch breaks), I'm on a perpetual journey of learning new things—some useful, others decidedly less so.
+By day, I'm a finance manager, ensuring spreadsheets are orderly and numbers reconcile properly.
+Outside office hours, I dedicate time to learning new skills—some practical, others less immediately applicable.

 ## What's This Site About?

-This little corner of the internet serves as my "learning in public" experiment.
-I've decided that learning is more interesting when shared, even if that means documenting my inevitable mistakes for posterity.
+This site documents my "learning in public" journey.
+I believe knowledge is more valuable when shared, even if that means occasionally revealing my mistakes along the way.

-Currently, I'm teaching myself Python, despite having relied on spreadsheets for most of my professional life.
-You can follow my progress here as I document the journey from basic concepts to (hopefully) more advanced applications, with all the inevitable stumbling blocks along the way.
+Currently, I'm learning Python after years of relying primarily on Excel.
+You can follow my progress from basic concepts to more advanced applications, complete with the occasional troubleshooting detour.

-Beyond coding, you'll find my musings on whatever has captured my attention that week:
+Beyond coding, I share thoughts on various interests:

-- Philosophy
+* Philosophy
-- Finance
+* Finance
-- Parenting
+* Parenting
-- Science and health
+* Science and health
-- Other random fascinations
+* Other topics that capture my attention

 ## The Fine Print

-I'm not an expert in most of these areas.
-Yes, that's rather the point.
-This site isn't about presenting perfectly formed ideas, but rather about documenting the messy, non-linear process of learning something new.
+I don't claim expertise in most of these areas—that's rather the point.
+This site isn't about presenting polished conclusions, but rather documenting the sometimes messy process of acquiring new knowledge.

-Feel free to browse, comment, or get in touch.
+Feel free to browse, comment, or reach out.